pminina01/readthedocs/Machinename-Layout-Renderer.md

-The machine name that the process is running on.
+The NetBIOS Machine name that the process is running on.

 Supported in .NET and Mono.